dart-lang/pub/doc/repository-spec-v2.md

 `dart pub` client will exclusively rely on `affected[].versions`, and disregard `affected[].ranges`.

+In the `database_specific` field of a security advisory the `dart pub` client will lookup the property called `pub_display_url`.
+This property is optional.
+It is intended to be used by the client to display a reference url when reporting security advisories.

 The `advisoriesUpdated` property is the most recent timestamp of when the result from this end-point for this package changed.
 This can be used for caching purposes.